kpsocal/OpenAiAssistantForOrderCloud/Readme.txt

+The source code provides a way to connect Sitecore OrderCloud with OpenAI Assistant.

-The souce code is a reference.
+The soucre code is for reference.
+Actual implementation may differ and will depend on the project.

 It allows you to search for products, create a cart, add to cart and checkout and submit the order.

 For more details look at this blog: https://www.xcentium.com/blogs/ai-assistant-sitecore-ordercloud